I am Andy Fenstermaker, MBA.

 To fill the void, that summer I started the FensePost indie music blog as a way to continue discovering new music and gain experience writing about it.
 That blog continues today with occasional posts, though rare.

 I returned to the airwaves in late 2011, this time on Community Radio for the Skagit Valley, where I was a Friday evening DJ at KSVR Mount Vernon, KSVU Hamilton, and KSJU Friday Harbor for just over six years.
+I stopped DJing in late 2017 as other life responsibilities took over.

 When I’m not geeking out over records or marketing data, you can find me on the road riding my 2014 Trek 2.1, riding my 2013 Harley-Davidson Iron 883, or exploring the beautiful Skagit Valley.